k8s-ho/golang_project/README.md

 # golang_project
 Dev practice!!
-This is a record for practicing golang while making what I want to make.
+This is a record for practicing Golang while making what I want to make.